 Through its classes, workshops, lectures, and seminars, TIDAC provides a forum for scholars, teachers, students, ministers, and laypersons to share in that study and increase their knowledge of traditional African religions and their historic and contemporary expression.

-- A course of study leading to a certificate that combines theological education and pastoral training with vocational skills from such fields as the building and construction trades and hospitality and medical services;
+At its Akropong Center, TIDAC offers a course of study leading to a certificate that combines theological education and pastoral training with vocational skills from such fields as the building and construction trades, hospitality, and medical services.
+Interested persons should contact TIDAC for further information on this program.

-- A Doctor of Ministry program designed for those who have obtained the Masters of Divinity degree and wish to pursue further specialized training in a variety of research and ministerial fields.
+TIDAC also offers referrals for a Master of Divinity degree for those who have already obtained a Bachelors degree and wish to pursue ministerial training, and a Doctor of Ministry program for those who have obtained a Master of Divinity degree and wish to pursue further specialized training in a variety of research and minsterial fields in other parts of the world.

-The Institutes mission is to facilitate interactive learning and advanced study by scholars, teachers, ministers, and historians of the African Diaspora and African Tradition and Religion.
-Our vision is to develop an in-depth awareness of African culture and its relationship to Christianity, and to deepen the faith of those who have dedicated themselves to religious service.
+The Institute’s mission is to facilitate interactive learning and study by scholars, teachers, ministers, and historians of the African Diaspora and other African traditions and world religions.
+Our vision is to develop an in-depth awareness of cultures and their relationships to deepen the faith of those who have dedicated themselves to religious service.

 Daniel Nyante receives his Doctor of Ministry from